Team

 Postdoctoral Fellow

 Dr. Yasar Kasu is a Postdoctoral Fellow at the University of California San Diego co-mentored by Dr. Robert Signer and Dr. Eric Bennett.
 His work focuses on uncovering mechanisms of translational control in hematopoietic stem cells.
 Prior to joining the Signer & Bennett Labs, Yasar earned his M.S. and Ph.D. from Texas Woman’s University where he made important discoveries on protein homeostasis network activity in neurodegenerative disorders.
-Originally from India, Yasar cam to the United States to pursue his dream of becoming an independent scientist.
+Originally from India, Yasar came to the United States to pursue his dream of becoming an independent scientist.
+Dr. Kasu was awarded a prestigious fellowship from the American Federation for Aging Research.

 FannyZhou_1_VerticalFanny Zhou, M.S.